 These compacting trash receptacles are self-powered, harnessing the sun’s rays for 100% of their energy needs.
 The units take up about the same space as traditional trash bins, but have five times the capacity for trash.
-Collection vehicles are alerted wirelessly when BigBelly receptacles are full.
-BigBelly trash compactors have reduced on-campus trash collection from 14 times/week to an average of 1.6 times/week.
-The solar compaction therefore reduces fuel use and associated greenhouse gas emissions by 80%.
-The University is completing the expansion of this program to provide coverage of nearly 100% of the campus.
+Through a wireless connection, collection vehicles are alerted when Bigbelly receptacles are full.
+Bigbelly trash compactors have reduced on-campus trash collection from 14 times/week to an average of 1.6 times/week.
+Solar compaction has reduced fuel use and associated greenhouse gas emissions by 80%.
+The University is completing the expansion of this program to provide coverage to nearly 100% of the campus.

-Also on campus are Cardboard Balers, machines that are used to create “bales” of cardboard that, when fully packed, can weigh-in between 600-800 pounds.
-In February of 2009, the balers captured and recycled 6.1 tons of cardboard.
-These are located at the dining facilities and a few other locations where large volumes of cardboard are produced.
+Also on campus are cardboard balers, machines that are used to create “bales” of cardboard that, when fully packed, can weigh between 600 and 800 pounds.
+Annually, these balers capture and recycle around 150 tons of cardboard on the Charles River and Medical Campuses.
+The balers are located at the dining facilities and a few other locations where large volumes of cardboard are produced.

 - Learn more about our waste reduction efforts.

-In 2006 Boston University performed a waste audit on the Charles River Campus to lay the groundwork for a recycling program and discovered a waste diversion rate of 3%.
-By 2011 BU had reduced its total waste (incinerated, recycled, composted, & donated) by 10% while the waste diversion rate had improved from 3% to 31%.
-FMP works with Save That Stuff to recycle standard items like paper and cardboard, and with the Institutional Recycling Network (IRN) for removal of bulky or hazardous items (known as “universal waste”).
+In 2006, Boston University performed a waste audit on the Charles River Campus to lay the groundwork for a recycling program and discovered a waste diversion rate of 3%.
+By 2013, BU had reduced its total waste (incinerated, recycled, composted, and donated) by 9% while the waste diversion rate had improved from 3% to 33%.
+FM&P works with Save That Stuff to recycle standard items like paper and cardboard, and with the Institution Recycling Network (IRN) for removal of bulky or hazardous items (known as “universal waste”).